M-Files/Developer-Portal/Frameworks/Vault-Application-Framework/Vault-Reference/index.md

 }
 ```

 The exception to the rule above relates to background operations and code executed within a task queue.
-In these scenarios an environment vault reference is not available, so the [permanent vault reference](#permanent-vault-reference) is typically used instead.
+In these scenarios an environment vault reference is not available, so the [permanent vault reference](#permanent-vault-reference) may be used, or the `transaction runner` used to create a transaction in which the creation can run.
 {:.note}

 ## Auditing